sylvain-viole/Postman-auto-test_GBooks-API/test-plan.md

 # TEST PLAN

 ## INTRODUCTION
-The product being tested is the GOOGLE BOOKS API on behalf of the CITY OF ARCACHON in order to ensure non-regression over there PUBLIC LIBRARY WEB SERVICE.
+The product being tested is the GOOGLE BOOKS API in order to ensure integration/non-regression over a PUBLIC LIBRARY WEB SERVICE.

 ## OBJECTIVES and TASKS